elunna/nerfhack-changelog/README.md

 | shield             | n/a        | ->  | basic    |

 ### Valkyrie
-* Valkyries can start with a war hammer/cloak setup instead of spear/shield (SpliceHack)
+* Valkyries can also start with a + 1 war hammer and cloak instead of spear and shield (SpliceHack)
-* The valkyrie's starting spear is always a standard spear, not a racial equivalent
 * Valkyries can pacify and tame winter wolves/cubs with food as if they were a domestic animal.
 * Note: because of a change with war hammers, Mjollnir is now a stronger two-handed weapon
 * More fire traps on quest